If you’re in search of the best Irish drinks ahead of a visit to Ireland, you’ve landed in the right spot.

 The Nutty Irishman is one of the more popular Irish drinks to sip away on after dinner (it’s very indulgent).
 It’s also easy to dress up with garnish.

-Ingredients wise, you’ll need Baileys Irish Cream, Frangelico Hazelnut Liqueur, whipped cream, smashed hazelnuts for garnishing and ice (here’s the measurements).
+Ingredients wise, you’ll need Baileys Irish Cream, Frangelico Hazelnut Liqueur, whipped cream, smashed hazelnuts for garnishing and ice (here are the measurements).

 Few traditional Irish drinks are as delicious as the Espresso Martini with Baileys.
 This one, when made correctly, really is a banger!